bodo-ai/Bodo/docs/docs/file_io.md

   memory usage of the dataframe (in bytes).
 Note that when provided, `df.to_sql`'s `chunksize` parameter (see description in note in the [Usage section](#snowflake-write-usage)) overrides this value.
-- `SF_WRITE_OVERLAP_UPLOAD`: For maximum performance, the Put Upload strategy writes intermediate parquet files to local disk and uploads them to the stage in parallel.
-To alter this behavior, i.e. write the parquet files and upload them sequentially, this configuration variable can be set to `False`.
-Note that this is only applicable when using the Put Upload strategy.

 These can be set as follows: